Denver Zoological Foundation at Rio Mora NWR restoration and research projects include,

 The first step is an assessment to view the present conditions and cause of the problem.
 If the problem isn’t addressed, it makes little sense to build structures.
 A Rosgen (2008) survey to determine the type of stream channel is next.
 This will reveal the slope of the river, the bank-full width (width at which the river should spill into the floodplain), maximum bank-full depth, sources of sediment, type of riverbed, meander length, distance from riffle to riffle and pool to pool, watershed area, and vegetation structure.
 An intact reference section of the river can serve as a model for restoration of an incised channel.
 If no segment of the river is intact, or no section of any of the surrounding rivers is intact, the straightened channel can be restored using mathematical formulas to model predicted results because river rules can be explained mathematically.
 The complete meander wavelength generally is equal to the bank-full width of the river multiplied by 12 to 15 times, depending on site conditions.
 A meander will form an S pattern, so a complete wavelength would be the distance from the top of the meander on one bank to the top of the next meander on that same side of the river.
 For more detail on the formulas that can be employed, and the circumstances under which the different formulas should be used, see Zeedyk and Clothier (2008).
 Induced meander techniques only work on incised channels with a slope of less than 4 degrees.

 The structures that have been installed in the Mora River will reduce erosion and reverse the deepening of the channel.
-That will allow the Mora River access to its original floodplain, which should help raise the water table, making the surrounding grasslands more productive.
+That will allow the Mora River access a floodplain, which should help raise the water table, making the surrounding grasslands more productive.
 Restoring moisture and plants to a degraded area slows air movement, provides shade, reduces evaporation, slows water flow, holds soil in place, and the ground litter from plants adds organic content.
 This structural change provides habitat for a host of vertebrates and invertebrates.
 Adding wetlands, as well as increasing vegetation cover, will improve habitat for the southwestern willow flycatcher, which is present on the ranch.
 Such wetlands are also a rich habitat for voles, an important prey item for many mammalian species and raptors.

 River Before Restoration River After Restoration